 Join us for an adventure across Havana, Cienfuegos, and Trinidad as we learn about Cuban life, culture, and history from small business owners, rural families, artists, musicians, and the amazing people of Cuba.

 One highlight will be a day spent with Teatro de los Elementos – a rural improvisational theater troupe living on a farm outside of Cienfuegos where TWP and Positive Legacy have helped support agroforestry and land restoration.

-Cost: $1,550 (Cost includes meals, lodging, in-country transportation, park fees, and guiding.
-Does not include cost of airfare to San Pedro Sula, Honduras.)
+Cost: $1,699 (Cost includes breakfasts and lunches, lodging, in-country transportation, park fees, and bilingual guides.
+Cost does not include airfare or cost of visas ~ $50.)

 This is a sample itinerary.
 Subject to change up until one month before departure.

 Depart for Havana from Fort Lauderdale International Airport.
 After checking into the hotel in downtown Havana, you will enjoy an afternoon stroll down Paseo de Martí, where artists exhibit their products to the public.
 Enjoy cocktails in Habana Vieja (Old Havana), while discovering the beautiful 16th century architecture and fortification system that makes this city a UNESCO World Heritage Site.
 The evening will finish with dinner and entertainment at one of Havana's many premier music venues

 The day will begin with a walking tour of beautiful Havana followed by a visit to Callejón de Hamel, the University of Havana, and the Malecón.
 In Callejón de Hamel, you will discover Havana's shrine to Afro-Cuban culture with vibrant artwork and spectacular rumba music that starts every Sunday at noon.
 Enjoy a delicious lunch at a local Paladar and then rest up before an evening of dinner and music at Zorra y Cuervo, Havana's most famous jazz club.